✨ Understanding Kotlin Delegates: The Magic Behind Cleaner Code ✨

 - Enhance state management (e.g., Jetpack Compose’s

-). - Provide modular and reusable interface implementations (e.g., constructor delegation).
+remember). - Provide modular and reusable interface implementations (e.g., constructor delegation).

 Conclusion